Highs, mid-levels and lows of infant exposures to certain toxins seem to correlate closely with highs, mid-levels and lows of autism or ASD traits

 Note also that, in addition to many studies that have found evidence of neurodevelopmental toxicity of low-dose postnatal exposure to mercury, there have been at least two that found evidence of toxicity of postnatal exposure while specifically finding no evidence of toxicity of prenatal exposure to mercury.26

 After knowing the significance of lactational exposure to mercury, completing the picture started above only requires awareness that exclusive breastfeeding is extraordinarily low in the Seychelles.
-Exclusive breastfeeding at 6 months in the Seychelles in 2008 was one-eighth as high as in the U.S.;29 and the U.S. in turn was fifth from the bottom of an authoritative 2003 chart of initial breastfeeding rates in 86 countries of the world.30 There is additional evidence of a long-term, cultural bias against breastfeeding in this African region.30c The major studies from which the National Research Council drew its strongest evidence of harmful developmental effects of mercury were carried out in the Faroes Islands and New Zealand; both of those countries have high breastfeeding rates.29a, 29b
+Exclusive breastfeeding at 6 months in the Seychelles in 2008 was one-eighth as high as in the U.S.;29 and the U.S. in turn was fifth from the bottom of an authoritative 2003 chart of initial breastfeeding rates in 86 countries of the world.30 There is additional evidence of a long-term, cultural bias against breastfeeding in this African region, of which the Seychelles are a part.30c The major studies from which the National Research Council drew its strongest evidence of harmful developmental effects of mercury were carried out in the Faroes Islands and New Zealand; both of those countries have high breastfeeding rates.29a, 29b

 It therefore appears that there has been unusually little transfer of toxins to the developing brain taking place in the Seychelles during the important postnatal phases of the brain’s development; and the postnatal period may well be the more vulnerable time for certain toxins, for reasons explained above.